 Portable oxygen concentrators (POCs) are devices used to provide oxygen therapy for patients in need of more oxygen than what is available in ambient air.
 These devices work by filtering the oxygen from the air to provide supplemental oxygen as needed.
 Portable oxygen concentrators are smaller and lighter than home oxygen concentrators and are designed to be easily carried while on the go.
 Portable oxygen concentrators can be plugged into an AC outlet at home, in a DC outlet in the car, or cord-free with a battery.
 All of the POCs that we carry are FAA-approved for use on airplanes.

-Advantages of A Portable Oxygen Concentrator
+What Are The Advantages of A Portable Oxygen Concentrator?

-Portable oxygen concentrators are comparatively less dangerous than traditional oxygen concentrators as they do not have any issue with rupturing.
+Portable oxygen concentrators are comparatively less dangerous than traditional oxygen concentrators as they do not have any issues with rupturing.
 Moreover, portable oxygen concentrators provide a constant flow of oxygen and do not require you to replace an oxygen tank.
 Lastly, the increased mobility because the patient can receive oxygen without carrying around a tank.

 Portability, lightweight, and easy to use, portable oxygen concentrators are quickly replacing the dated oxygen tank models.
 And, as they continue to become smaller and smaller, they are gaining more and more popularity.

-Portable Oxygen Concentrator Delivery Mechanisms
+What Are The Portable Oxygen Concentrator Delivery Mechanisms?